Recovering 3D Human Mesh from Monocular Images: A Survey: Human Mesh Recovery

 After unified 3D human models~\cite{joo2018total, pavlakos2019expressive, xu2020ghum} are developed to account for the limitations in expressiveness, whole human body recovery methods have been proposed accordingly to estimate body posture, facial expression together with hand gestures as a whole.

 \paragraph{Optimization-based Paradigm}.
-Similar to human body recovery, optimization-based methods for whole-body recovery detect reliable 2D cues using pre-trained detectors and fit the parametric model to these observations.
+Similar to human body recovery, optimization-based methods~\cite{xiang2019monocular,pavlakos2019expressive,xu2020ghum,yi2023generating,zioulis2023kbody} for whole-body recovery detect reliable 2D cues using pre-trained detectors and fit the parametric model to these observations.
 Xiang~\etal~\cite{xiang2019monocular} train a ConvNet to predict joint confidence maps and Part Orientation Fields (POF) for the body, hands, face, and feet.
-They iteratively optimize the objective function to fit the Adam model~\cite{joo2018total} to estimated 2D keypoints, POF data terms, and a pose prior.
-In order to fit SMPL-X to a single RGB image, Pavlakos~\etal~\cite{pavlakos2019expressive} present SMPLify-X that follows SMPLify~\cite{bogo2016keep} by first detecting 2D features~\cite{cao2019openpose, simon2017hand} corresponding to the face, hands, and feet and optimizing the model parameters to fit the features.
-SMPLify-X also makes several improvements.
-Specifically, a better-performing pose prior is constructed using variational auto-encoder (VAE), and the penalty terms for self-collision and interpenetration are updated as well.
+They iteratively optimize the objective function to fit the Adam model~\cite{joo2018total} to data terms.
+To fit SMPL-X to a single RGB image, Pavlakos~\etal~\cite{pavlakos2019expressive} present SMPLify-X that follows SMPLify~\cite{bogo2016keep} by first detecting 2D features~\cite{cao2019openpose, simon2017hand} corresponding to the face, hands, and feet and optimizing the model parameters afterward.
+SMPLify-X makes several improvements, including a better-performing pose prior based on a variational auto-encoder (VAE), self-collision penalty terms, and an updated interpenetration term.
+Xu~\etal~\cite{xu2020ghum} set anatomical joint angle limits and optimize GNUM parameters using a joint reprojection term and a semantic body-part alignment term.
+Like body-only recovery, optimization-based methods tend to be slow and sensitive to initialization.